23W-INCO/MedData-ABiteofPi/README.md

 This means limiting the time we spend outside and in the sun, and taking other protective measures such as using proper sun protection agents.<br>
 <br>
 Many cancer patients who are currently, or have gone through chemotheray and/or radiation therapy in the past, experience hightened skin sensitivity.
 This puts them in a more vulnerable position against the sun's radiation.
 This project aims to guide these patients in a way that is easy to understand and navigate, in taking the proper measures to be safer when it comes to the sun.
-Although targeted towards these patients, others with sensitive skin could also benefit from the finished project.
+Although targeted towards these patients, others with sensitive skin could also benefit from the finished project.<br>
+This repositiry can be accessed from the following URL: https://github.com/ABiteofPi/MedData/

 ## Data
 The project uses a JSON database, holding cities' names, longitude, and latitude information.<br>